“How do I get started as a speaker?” Once again, I was asked this question. Here is my answer to all who are interested.

 FEES: At one time, I put a dollar amount for my program.
 However, I quickly became aware it was a detriment.
 Organizations with small budgets wouldn’t even consider negotiating or working together to find a sponsor and I would lose a potential client.
 My fee depends on many factors: how many attendees, if there is a fee, the company organizing the program, the kind of speakers this organization has hired in the past, whether a program is in close proximity to another around the same date, whether I can take one extra fight from where I am, or whether I need a r/t from home, the driving distance from the airport….so many factors!

 OUTFIT: Wear an outfit with color.
 Wear a shirt that won’t pull from the weight of a lavalier mic.
 Also, if it’s a cordless mic, consider where you will attach the transmitter (waist of pants/skirt, belt, pocket).
 A dress with no pockets can cause problems.

 BODY POSITION: Standing behind a podium is putting a divide between you and your audience.
 Try to stand up front and center as often as possible.
 A lavalier mic allows you to use both hands – use them.
 When you catch yourself clasping your hands in front of your belly, drop your hands to your sides or move around the stage to loosen up.

 LIGHTING & SOUND: Good sound & lighting helps you look professional.
-In advance, ask about what system the group uses and if there is a back-up.
+In advance, ask about what sound system they use, whether you will have a podium mic (not recommended), a hand held mic, or a lavaliere.
 Before you begin your program, look up at the lights.
 Notice where your face is most lit, and how far front on the stage will cause a shadow on your face.

 Now, let’s talk.
 Post your questions below so I can address your specific interests.